2008 United States House of Representatives elections in Virginia: District 3

+Predictions

 District 4

 The District lies in southeastern Virginia.
 Republican incumbent Randy Forbes won against Democratic nominee Andrea Miller (campaign website).

-Analysts: CQ Politics rates the seat "safe Republican".

 History: Forbes won with 76% of the vote in 2006.
 That year Democrat Webb lost the district 45%–54% in his Senate race.
 In 2005 Democrat Tim Kaine lost the district by 48.3% to 49.6% in his gubernatorial race.